May 10

 The way back out seemed twice as long as the way in, partly because of stopping to take pictures, but also because the squeezes seemed harder, and we were certainly more tired.
 I was happy not to have the bag of concrete any more!
 We finally exited the cave after nine hours underground.
 It’s a great trip, lots to see, and plenty of challenge.

-4 Responses to “Crawling in Upper Flood Swallet”
+4 thoughts on “Crawling in Upper Flood Swallet”

 Leave a Reply